NIE Small Grants for Innovation

 How It Works

 The innovation facility will provide at least 28 small grants of up to US $250,000 to NIEs, starting with the first request for proposals under a set-aside of US $2 million launched in December 2018.
-A second request for proposals is expected to be launched in 2020.

 The innovation grants at the Innovation Facility can be used to address adaptation challenges in various thematic areas, including but not limited to: